Global employment companies: Their role in international talent mobility

 Growing demand for international talent mobility

-More and more companies are hiring talent beyond borders.
-As a result, companies are turning to GECs to help them manage the recruitment and retention processes.
+More companies are hiring talent beyond borders.
+As a result, they are turning to GECs to help them manage the recruitment and retention processes.

-One of the reasons a GEC is so useful is because many of these companies don’t have the employment infrastructures in place within their employees’ countries of origin.
-This can range from not having a physical entity set up or the required resources to transfer payment to a foreign bank account.
+One of the reasons a GEC is so useful is that many of these companies don’t have the employment infrastructures in place within their employees’ countries of origin.
+This can range from not having a physical entity set up to not having the required resources to transfer payment to a foreign bank account.

-A GEC can be used to help these companies compliantly hire and pay employees using a common structure with a standardised compensation and benefits model.
-It can also help to put HR procedures such as employee onboarding and training in place.
+A GEC can help these companies compliantly hire and pay employees using a common structure with a standardised compensation and benefits model.
+It can also help implement Human Resources procedures such as employee onboarding and training.

 Rising recruitment rates in emerging markets

-Talent shortages in major sectors such as tech and IT have forced employers around the world to remodel their approach to hiring and retaining talent.
+Talent shortages in major sectors such as tech and IT have forced employers worldwide to remodel their approach to hiring and retaining talent.

-In response to this, many organisations have begun to expand their talent search to find professionals in under-established or emerging markets where they don’t have a presence in.
-Enlisting skilled labour in these locations can create a lot of risks and a GEC is often enlisted to curtail these issues.
+In response, many organisations have begun expanding their talent search to find professionals in under-established or emerging markets where they don’t have a presence.
+Enlisting skilled labour in these locations can create many risks, and a GEC is often enlisted to curtail these issues.

 This issue can also be extended to include the increase in the hiring of third-country nationals (TCNs) – aka employees who are neither nationals of the assignment country in which they are based nor of the country in which the organisation’s headquarters are based.